vishalvijay/VTU-Result-Parser-php-library/README.md

 VTU-Result-Parser-php-library
 =============================

-Php library for parsing VTU Results.This library can dyanamically parse the VTU site with respect to back pepers etc.
+Php library for parsing VTU Results.This library can dyanamically parse the VTU site with respect to back pepers et.

 Version : 2.0.5 (3/3/2013)